 From best before dates to plastic packaging, the industrial food system is not functioning for the good of our health and well-being, and here’s why…

-Broadly speaking we expect that the products they offer us will be of good quality, and that they will not be detrimental to our health and well-being.
-I think it’s fair to say that most of us also don’t want our food to be produced in a way that causes suffering to other people, animals or the environment – not knowingly at least.
+When we buy food, we are putting our trust in the shops we get it from.
+By association, we also put trust in their manufacturers and suppliers.
+Broadly speaking, we expect the products they offer us to be of good quality and not detrimental to our health and wellbeing, and most of us wouldn’t want our food to be produced in ways that cause suffering to other people, animals or the environment – not knowingly, at least.

 From farm (or factory) to fork

-Unfortunately, most of us – especially us city-dwellers – have become all too ignorant of where our food came from, and how it was produced.
+Unfortunately, most of us – especially us city-dwellers – have become all too ignorant of where our food came from and how it was produced.
 It’s this ignorance that keeps the system ticking along.

-We already see this happening to a degree, thanks to a general rise in consciousness over the past few years around the impact and unsustainable nature of our current food system.
+We already see this happening to a degree, thanks to a general increase in consciousness over the past few years around the impact and unsustainable nature of our current food system.
 There are campaigns to reduce avoidable food waste, needless plastic packaging, sugar within processed food (although it’s important to realise that not all sugar is created equal), to name but a few, all calling for a more humane, egalitarian and sustainable food system from the grassroots level.

 The price of convenience

-All this wouldn’t matter so much if it weren’t for the fact that many of us are confused as to what the Best Before date represents, and that we have understandably placed a significant amount of trust in supermarkets to do right by us.
-With many of us now perceiving the Best Before date as an indication as to when the food can no longer be eaten, once the date is passed we unwittingly discard something that might be perfectly edible.
+All this wouldn’t matter so much if it weren’t for the fact that many of us are confused as to what the best before date represents, and that we have understandably placed a significant amount of trust in supermarkets to do right by us.
+With many of us now perceiving the best before date as an indication as to when the food can no longer be eaten, once the date is passed we unwittingly discard something that might be perfectly edible.

-Let’s value food more – buy the best food we can afford, from producers that put quality, sustainability and nutrition first, and let’s waste less of it.
-And while we’re doing all this, let’s inform ourselves about how our food is made and where it comes from, then call on the supermarkets, manufacturers and politicians alike for greater transparency, and practices that genuinely have the customer, animal welfare, labour welfare, and the environment at their core.
+Let’s value food more, buy the best food we can afford – from producers that put quality, sustainability and nutrition first – and let’s waste less of it.
+While we’re doing all this, let’s inform ourselves about how our food is made and where it comes from, then call on the supermarkets, manufacturers and politicians for greater transparency and an approach that genuinely has customers, animals, workers and the environment at its core.